 A paradigm is a perception or a group of ideas about how things should be done, made, or thought about.
 In other words, it’s your perspective on the world, your point of view, or your beliefs about what’s true.

-The business environment we now currently live and work in is decidedly male: it is patterned after a male of way of thinking and acting; it’s Hierarchical, making accomplishing and winning the first line of action, with bottom line thinking and a ‘fix it attitude’.
+The business environment we now currently live and work in is decidedly male: it is patterned after a male of a way of thinking and acting; it’s Hierarchical, making accomplishing and winning the first line of action, with bottom-line thinking and a ‘fix it attitude’.
 This isn’t wrong; this approach to business has worked quite well for many years.
 But, hear me, it’s now outdated.
 It’s outdated because it no longer works for the entire population of both men and women.

 The male approach has been what’s fueling business and women typically don’t use that approach.
 For society to function and grow, women need to have babies and take care of families.
 This means they can’t work long hours.
 Also, women are intuitive, sensitive to emotions and conciliatory.
 This has been interpreted by men as being at odds with pragmatism and the ability to make tough decisions.
 As much as men may ‘say’ they are for women advancing and having equal opportunities, the mindset which brings about the unconscious bias inherent in the business world does not allow it.